elahe-dastan/data-scientist-interview/README.md

 24. calculate entropy [0,0,0,1,1,1,1,1]
 25. What is the standard of the mean?

-## CafeBazaar
+## Cafebazaar

-I had to answer to a few questions in the first phase of interview for the data scientist position at cafebazaar and I was rejected because the questions needed deep understanding of linear algebra which I had forgotten, I can't remember what they exactly asked for, but I can give you a sense and another important point is that I now write the answer I think is true, but I'm not sure so **don't rely on my answers**:<br/>
+I had to answer to a few questions in the first phase of interview for the data scientist position at Cafebazaar, and I was rejected because the questions needed deep understanding of linear algebra which I had forgotten, I can't remember what they exactly asked for, but I can give you a sense and another important point is that I now write the answer I think is true, but I'm not sure so **don't rely on my answers**:<br/>

 1. We generated 5 random numbers using uniform distribution from [0, d] and the numbers are 5, 11, 13, 17, 23 find the
-   minimum d with more than 95% probability.<br/>
+   minimum d with more than 95% probability.
    ![](CI.jpg)
-   So we can write<br/>
+   So we can write
    ![](Ci.jpg)
 2. Given uniform distributions X and Y and the mean 0 and standard deviation 1 for both, what’s the probability of 2X > Y?
    ![](2x%3Ey.jpg)
-   as you see this question is supeeeeer easyyyyyy but I couldn't answer :)))) cause I didn't expect these kinds of questions so shout out to you, they ask something like this expect it.
+   As you see this question is super easy, but I couldn't answer 😂 because I didn't expect these kinds of questions so shout out to you, they ask something like this expect it.

-3. What can you say about the rank of the matrix when the number of samples is many more than the number of features? pay attention the first phase is a test so there is no one who you can talk to or there is no box in which you can explain what you know if I had the chance I could say that in order to find out a linear regression model I know gradient descent and normal equation and in normal equation we should calculate the inverse of X multiplied by X transpose and this term is not invertible if the number of samples in many more than features or if features have high correlation with each other, but I just could check one answer about the rank I mean they ask for pure linear algebra.
+3. What can you say about the rank of the matrix when the number of samples is many more than the number of features?
+   Pay attention the first phase is a test, so there is no one who you can talk to or there is no box in which you can explain what you know if I had the chance I could say that in order to find out a linear regression model I know gradient descent and normal equation and in normal equation we should calculate the inverse of X multiplied by X transpose and this term is not invertible if the number of samples in many more than features or if features have high correlation with each other, but I just could check one answer about the rank I mean they ask for pure linear algebra.
    Well, I couldn't even remember what the rank of a matrix was.
 The **rank** of a matrix is the number of **linearly independent** columns (or rows), you can find the rank of a matrix using **echelon**.
-To be honest I don't have an intuition but there is a theorem which says the column rank is equal to the row rank, so the first thing we can say is that the rank of this matrix at most will be the min(number of rows, number of columns).
+To be honest I don't have an intuition, but there is a theorem which says the column rank is equal to the row rank, so the first thing we can say is that the rank of this matrix at most will be the min(number of rows, number of columns).
 In this question the rank will be at most the number of samples.<br/>
    Full rank means the rank of the matrix is the largest possible number so if your features have high correlation with